bl4szk4/Django_tutorial/readme.md

 # Django tutorial project
 This project is part of Django tutorial, which is led by Dennis Ivy: https://github.com/divanov11

+06.05.2024 - Comment and reviews section
+- Users can comment projects

 03.05.2024 - Searching
 - added possibility to search projects and developers by name, skills, description and tags